moodyjmz/filter-test/README.md

+Needs http-server to run,

+run using `npm run pwa`

 The task is to create a product-list with filters in angular.
 The data you are using is here a plain json file, which is holding ALL products (2046) from a default magento 2 store with demodata installed.
 You dont have to take care of